Princess Louisa of Great Britain became the queen of Denmark and Norway and had a hedonist for a husband.

-Originally christened Louisa, she arrived on the 18th December 1724, according to the Gregorian calendar adopted in 1752, at Leicester House in London.
+Originally christened Louisa, she arrived at Leicester House in London on the 18th December 1724 on the Gregorian calendar adopted in 1752.
 Today, the land on which the royal home stood boasts Leicester Square, the iconic venue for film premieres.
-On the 11th June 1727 her grandfather George I (1660-1727) passed away whilst travelling to Hanover.
+On the 11th June 1727, her grandfather George I (1660-1727) passed away while travelling to Hanover.
 Her father became king.

-On the 20th November 1737, Louise and her siblings lost their mother.
+On the 20th of November 1737, Louise and her siblings lost their mother.
 The queen had ignored symptoms of an umbilical hernia suffered during her final pregnancy in 1724.
 It became life-threatening in late 1737.
-Her bowel burst on the 17th November and death loomed.
-Frederick, Prince of Wales was banned from the royal bedchamber and her funeral by his parents.
+Her bowel burst on the 17th of November, and death loomed.
+His parents banned Frederick, Prince of Wales, from the royal bedchamber and her funeral.
 George and the royal family, perhaps not Frederick, genuinely mourned the loss of Caroline.

-As was expected of a senior royal princess, she was married for dynastic purposes rather than love.
-Two of her four sisters, Anne and Mary were married into European houses, with only fair to middling success.
+As was expected of a senior royal princess, she was married for dynastic purposes rather than for love.
+Two of her four sisters, Anne and Mary, were married into European houses, with only fair to middling success.
 Amelia and Caroline never married.

 The groom for Louise’s marriage was Crown Prince Frederick of Denmark and Norway, later King Frederick V (1723-1766.)
-A proxy wedding was held on the 10th November 1743 and the couple married in person in the Duchy of Holstein in today’s northern Germany on the 11th December 1743.
-His pious parents King Christian VI (1699-1746) and Sophia Magdalene of Brandenburg-Kulmbach (1700-1770) had been contending with Frederick’s hedonism and encroaching alcoholism.
-His marriage was intended to settle Frederick’s wild nature; it was marriage or disinheritance according to contemporaries.
+A proxy wedding was held on the 10th of November 1743, and the couple married in person in the Duchy of Holstein in today’s northern Germany on the 11th of December 1743.
+His pious parents, King Christian VI (1699-1746) and Sophia Magdalene of Brandenburg-Kulmbach (1700-1770), had been contending with Frederick’s hedonism and encroaching alcoholism.
+His marriage was intended to settle Frederick’s wild nature; it was marriage or disinheritance, according to contemporaries.

 Louise bid farewell to her English courtiers and was given a household staffed by strangers.
 Her lord chamberlain and chief lady in waiting were the married Carl and Christiane Juel.
 They retained their positions throughout Louise’s life and beyond.